-- Prevent participants from screen sharing: In the host controls, click the arrownext to Share Screen and click Advanced Sharing Options.
+- Prevent participants from screen sharing: In the host controls, select the arrow next to Share Screen and select Advanced Sharing Options.
 Under Who can share? choose Only Host and close the window.

 - Put them on hold: If you need a private moment, you can put everyone else on hold, and the attendees’ video and audio connections will be disabled momentarily.
-Click on someone’s video thumbnail and select Start Attendee On Hold to activate this feature.
-Click Take Off Hold in the Participants list when you’re ready to have them back.
+Select someone’s video thumbnail and select Start Attendee On Hold to activate this feature.
+Select Take Off Hold in the Participants list when you’re ready to have them back.

 - Turn off annotation: You and your attendees can doodle and mark up content together using annotations during screen share.
 You can disable the annotation feature in your Zoom settings to prevent people from writing all over the screens.